tglucksmann/buybitcoinworldwide.github.io/_wallets/blockchaininfo.md

 download_android: yes
 download_android_url: https://play.google.com/store/apps/details?id=piuk.blockchain.android&hl=en
 contribute: blockchaininfo
-tags: web, android, watchonly, ios
+tags: web, android, watchonly, ios, iphone
-summary: Blockchain.info is the world’s most popular blockchain explorer, and also offers a simple Bitcoin web wallet.
-Blockchain.info wallets can be accessed from in any web browser, apps for iPhone and Android, and browser extensions for Firefox and Chrome.
+summary: Blockchain.info is a simple Bitcoin web wallet.
+Its simplicity makes it a good choice for people opening their first Bitcoin wallet.
+Blockchain.info wallets can be accessed from any web browser, apps for iPhone and Android, and browser extensions for Firefox and Chrome.
 weight: 5
 ---
 Blockchain.info is the world’s most popular blockchain explorer, and also offers a simple Bitcoin web wallet.

-Blockchain.info wallets can be accessed from in any web browser, apps for iPhone and Android, and browser extensions for Firefox and Chrome.
+Blockchain.info wallets can be accessed from any web browser, apps for iPhone and Android, and browser extensions for Firefox and Chrome.

 ##Security
 {: .security .wallet-sections}